Ibrahim-2003/MyTourney/notes.md

     -> Team captain can remove team members
     -> Hosts can delete Tourney if not in-progress
-    -> Integrated DigitalOcean Spaces CDN to speed up load times
+    -> Integrated DigitalOcean Spaces CDN to speed up load times -> Integrated Stripe Payments API to collect payments from players

 # To do next:
     -> Add subdomain routing: